OasisLMF/OpenDataTransform/docs/src/index.rst

-Welcome to the documentation for The Exposure Open Data Transformation
+Welcome to the documentation for The Open Exposure Data Transformation
 ================================================

-The Exposure Open Data Transformation (ODT) is an industry collaboration to develop a framework for converting catastrophe model exposure data from one data format to another.
+The Open Exposure Data Transformation is an industry collaboration to develop a framework for converting catastrophe model exposure data from one data format to another.
 The collaboration is coordinated by The Insurance Development Forum (IDF) `Risk Modelling Steering Group (RMSG) <https://www.insdevforum.org/working-groups/rmsg/>`_ with OASIS leading development of the framework in partnership with model vendors and users.
 The project is conducted under the IDF RMSG
 Interoperabilty Technical Working Group (ITWG) whose members, drawn from over 30 organisations, have collaborated in the vision and design of this framework.

-The ODT provides an open-source, free, and model-agnostic exposure tranformation framework to improve efficiency and transparency of exposure transformations in the insurance market.
+The Open Exposure Data Transformation provides an open-source, free, and model-agnostic exposure tranformation framework to improve efficiency and transparency of exposure transformations in the insurance market.

-Advantages of the Exposure ODT include:
+Advantages of the Open Exposure Data Transformation include:
 * Mapping files can be trusted.
 They provide 'industry accepted' transformations between model formats.
 They are developed, reviewed and tested through collaboration of model vendors and experts users, and are peer reviewed by members of the ITWG.
 * The mapping files are easy-to-read so they transparently communciate the assumptions used in converting data between a model pair.
 * Multiple mapping files can be included in a single transformation to move between two models, via the OED format.